lmatosevic/lumen-rest/README.md

 }
 ```

-All optional override methods are not required if you are not using them, they can be safely left out from
+All optional override functions are not required if you are not using them, they can be safely left out from
 your controller class implementation.

 ### 3. Create routing
 After previouse two steps are finished, open your Lumen routes in `routes/web.php`, and create routing structure
-using `RestRoute` class static method `route($router, $prefix, $controller, $include = null)`.
+using `RestRoute` class static function `route($router, $prefix, $controller, $include = null)`.

 Example `routes/web.php` rotuing:
 ```php